gregprosser/infosecinstitute-writeups/README.md

 # Overview

-This respository contains walkthroughs and/or write-ups of the levels for the InfoSec Institute CTF 2015.
+This repository contains walkthroughs and/or write-ups of the levels for the InfoSec Institute CTF 2015.

 http://ctf.infosecinstitute.com/